-72. In line with national education laws, policies and planning, and in support of host countries, States and relevant stakeholders49 will contribute resources and expertise to expand and enhance the quality of national education systems to facilitate access by refugee and host community children and youth.
-More direct financial support and special efforts will be mobilized to minimize the time refugee boys and girls spend out of education, ideally a maximum of three months.

-73. More specifically, this will include resources and expertise to:

-- support the expansion and enhanced quality of: educational facilities and capacity, including for early childhood development; teaching staff (including support for refugees and members of host communities who are or could be engaged as teachers, in line with national laws and policies); infrastructure; and education data management systems;50 - meet the specific needs of refugee children and youth (e.g. through accelerated education and other flexible certified learning programmes, "safe schools", as well as adapted approaches for children with disabilities, psychosocial trauma or other specific needs) and overcome obstacles to their enrolment and attendance (e.g. those associated with the need for safe transport; health; accreditation and documentation; and language and literacy support), especially for girls; and - expand access to secondary and tertiary education, including through scholarships to third countries and connected learning, with a particular focus on women and girls.
+- 72. In line with national education laws, policies and planning, and in support of host countries, States and relevant stakeholders49 will contribute resources and expertise to expand and enhance the quality of national education systems to facilitate access by refugee and host community children and youth.
+More direct financial support and special efforts will be mobilized to minimize the time refugee boys and girls spend out of education, ideally a maximum of three months. - 73.
+More specifically, this will include resources and expertise to: - support the expansion and enhanced quality of: educational facilities and capacity, including for early childhood development; teaching staff (including support for refugees and members of host communities who are or could be engaged as teachers, in line with national laws and policies); infrastructure; and education data management systems;50 - meet the specific needs of refugee children and youth (e.g. through accelerated education and other flexible certified learning programmes, "safe schools", as well as adapted approaches for children with disabilities, married children, child mothers, and survivors of psychosocial trauma or other specific needs) and overcome obstacles to their enrolment and attendance (e.g. those associated with the need for safe transport; health, such as access to sanitary material and hygiene products; accreditation and documentation; and language and literacy support), especially for girls; and expand access to secondary and tertiary education, including through scholarships to third countries and connected learning, with a particular focus on women and girls.